kam3k/blog/_drafts/gentle-introduction-kf-robot-localization.md

 I think you'll agree this makes a lot of sense.
 The estimate moved a small amount towards the sensor estimate from the command estimate (about 21% of the way there) because the command's uncertainty was smaller.
 It's important to note that this new estimate is *better* than each individual estimate, which we'll show below when we calculate the variance of the new estimate.

 I'd also like to highlight the role of the sensor in this scenario.
 As we discussed above, if you were to rely completely on the commands, the growth in uncertainty is completely **unbounded**.
 It will just grow, grow, grow over time.
 On the other hand, the sensor noise is a constant that does not increase over time.
 As a result, it **bounds** the uncertainty of the estimate.
-Even though the correction step "believed" the command estimate more, the correction from the sensor removes that unbounded growth of uncertainty and will actually make the uncertainty eventually reach a steady state value (assumining we are always able to take a measurement of the wall with the sensor).
+Even though the correction step "believed" the command estimate more, the correction from the sensor removes that unbounded growth of uncertainty and will actually make the uncertainty eventually reach a steady state value (assuming we are always able to take a measurement of the wall with the sensor).

 ### The real correction step

 Got ya!
-Ok, those of you who have some previous knowledge of Kalman filters can hold off on the angry emails.
+OK, those of you who have some previous knowledge of Kalman filters can hold off on the angry emails.
 I was a little dishonest in the previous section about how the correction step of a Kalman filter works.
 What we did was possible because our example is a special case where we can perfectly estimate the robot's position given a single sensor measurement.
 This is not always the case for different sensors.
 I decided to introduce the correction step as I did above because it really highlights that all you're doing is combining your estimate from the prediction step with the measurement by calculating a weight.
 You'll see that the actual Kalman filter correction step is quite similar, but changes the point of view in which the prediction is compared to the sensor measurement.

 In my initial description of the correction step above, we compared the prediction estimate and the sensor estimate by transforming the sensor measurement ($$z_k$$) into a state measurement ($$x_k$$).
 If you remember, we did this via the equation